Ferroin/pysyspower/README.md

 just doesn't support that operation, or that I know of no way to implement that operation on this system without needing extra dependencies.

-If the we can't find a way to perform the requested operation (for example, you're a non-root user on UNIX and don't have anything set up that would let you run privileged commands without a password), then you'll get a NoWorkingMethodError.
+If syspower can't find a way to perform the requested operation (for example, you're a non-root user on UNIX and don't have anything set up that would let you run privileged commands without a password), then you'll get a NoWorkingMethodError.